amoweolubusayo/yield-farming/README.md

-This project simulates a yield's farming process by implemting the MasterChef algorithm.
-Staking tokens and receiving rewards
+This project simulates a yield's farming process by implementing the MasterChef algorithm.
+Staking tokens and receiving rewards.